Marta Miączyńska, PhD, Professor

 How does the endocytic trafficking of receptors impinge on the patterns of gene expression in different signaling pathways?

 Endocytosis was first viewed simply as a mechanism of signal termination through the downregulation and degradation of surface receptors.
-However, more recent data indicate that endosomal compartments and their resident proteins play an important role in transmitting intracellular signals by transporting ligand-receptor complexes and affecting their activity inside the cell (Hupalowska and Miaczynska, Traffic, 2012; Miaczynska, Cold Spring Harb Perspect Biol, 2013; Miaczynska and Bar-Sagi, Curr Opin Cell Biol, 2010; Sadowski et al., Exp Cell Res, 2009).
+However, more recent data indicate that endosomal compartments and their resident proteins play an important role in transmitting intracellular signals by transporting ligand-receptor complexes and affecting their activity inside the cell (Sadowski et al., Exp Cell Res, 2009; Miaczynska and Bar-Sagi, Curr Opin Cell Biol, 2010; Hupalowska and Miaczynska, Traffic, 2012; Miaczynska, Cold Spring Harb Perspect Biol, 2013; Cendrowski et al., Cytokine Growth Factor Rev, 2016; Szymanska et al., Semin Cell Dev Biol, 2018).
 Moreover, several endocytic proteins can undergo nucleocytoplasmic shuttling and interact with nuclear molecules that are involved in transcription or chromatin remodeling, changing their localization or activity, and thus may directly modulate the levels or specificity of gene transcription (Pilecka et al., Eur J Cell Biol, 2007).
-Importantly, some such dual-function endocytic and nuclear proteins affect cell proliferation or act as tumor suppressors, or their expression changes in human cancers (Pyrzyńska et al., Mol Oncol, 2009).
+Importantly, some such dualfunction endocytic and nuclear proteins affect cell proliferation or act as tumor suppressors, or their expression changes in human cancers (Pyrzyńska et al., Mol Oncol, 2009).

-In the third project, we identified four components of endosomal sorting complexes required for transport (ESCRTs) as novel inhibitors of NF-κB signaling (Mamińska et al., Sci Signal, 2016).
-We found that the depletion of Tsg101, Vps28, UBAP1, and CHMP4B in the absence of cytokine stimulation potently activated both canonical and noncanonical NF-κB signaling.
-This led to upregulation of the expression of NF-κB target genes in cultured human cells, zebrafish embryos, and fat bodies in flies.
-These effects depended on cytokine receptors, such as the lymphotoxin β receptor (LTβR) and tumor necrosis factor receptor 1 (TNFR1).
-Upon the depletion of ESCRT subunits, both receptors became concentrated on and signaled from endosomes.
-The endosomal accumulation of LTβR induced its ligand-independent oligomerization and signaling through TRAF2 and TRAF3 adaptor proteins.
-We propose that ESCRTs constitutively control the distribution of cytokine receptors in their ligand-free state to restrict their signaling (Fig. 1).
-This may represent a general mechanism to prevent the spurious activation of NF-κB and uncontrolled inflammatory signaling.
+In one of our previous projects, we identified four components of endosomal sorting complexes required for transport (ESCRTs) as novel inhibitors of nuclear factor-κB (NF-κB) signaling (Mamińska et al., Sci Signal, 2016).
+We found that the depletion of several ESCRT subunits in the absence of cytokine stimulation potently activated NF-κB signaling in cultured human cells, zebrafish embryos, and fat bodies in flies.
+These effects depended on cytokine receptors, such as lymphotoxin β receptor (LTβR) and tumor necrosis factor receptor 1 (TNFR1).
+We demonstrated that upon the depletion of ESCRT subunits, both receptors became concentrated on and signaled from endosomes.
+The endosomal accumulation of LTβR induced its ligandindependent oligomerization and inflammatory NF-κB signaling.
+We proposed that ESCRTs constitutively control the distribution of cytokine receptors in their ligand-free state to restrict their signaling.

 Magdalena Banach-Orłowska, PhD